Questions & Answers

 of your website.

-- For file link paths, try reverting back to the three default settings that have been commented out ('//' at the start of a line of php code comments it out); uncomment thoses and comment out/delete the three lines below them instead.
+- For file link paths, try reverting back to the three default settings that have been commented-out ('//' at the start of a line of PHP code comments it out); uncomment those and comment-out/delete the three lines below them instead.
 Alternatively, you can manually enter the full link paths to your userfiles folders, including the http:// part, like this, " 'http://www.mywebsite.com/userfiles/images/'; ", etc.

 respectively.
 The '/' at the start of each of these strings tells the browser to start looking for each location from the root